FOREX-Euro climbs as ECB eyes rate hikes, dollar slides

 FX market positionshttps://tmsnrt.rs/3wL8Yqa

-(Reporting by Sinéad Carew in New York and Tommy Wilkes in London Additional reporting by Tom Westbrook in Singapore Editing by Jan Harvey and Matthew Lewis)
+(Reporting by Sinéad Carew in New York and Tommy Wilkes in London Additional reporting by Tom Westbrook in Singapore Editing by Jan Harvey, Will Dunham and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.